Biophilic design could hold the key to building better cities.

 “You can design the built environment in more informed ways.”

 While many biophilic features exist naturally in Regina, leveraging this type of evidence-based design can help further integrate them into our growing city.
-New developments in Regina include green spaces, such as the Greens on Gardiner with a 16-acre park at the heart it.
+New developments in Regina include green spaces, such as the Greens on Gardiner with a 16-acre park at the heart of it.
 Each communities green space take on their own unique formation while enhancing our prairie beauty, extending the walkability and promoting an active lifestyle.

 All of these efforts will add to Regina’s already significant green space and ensure that Reginians have plenty of places to contemplate, rejuvenate and escape the stresses of daily life.
 As the era of biophilia begins, you can rest easy knowing that our city is well ahead of the curve.